How Many Grams Is 1 Cup of Cocoa Powder?

 FAQ

-Approximately, but raw cacao powder is slightly less processed and can be a bit denser.
-Use the same gram weight as a starting point, but check the recipe source for guidance.
+Approximately, but raw cacao powder is less processed and can be slightly denser.
+Use the same gram weight as a starting point and check the recipe source if precision matters.

-Usually yes, but the flavor differs.
-Cacao is more bitter; cocoa is more mellow.
-The weight conversion is the same.
+Usually yes by weight, but the flavor differs — cacao is more bitter, cocoa more mellow.
+The gram conversion is the same, so swap by weight rather than by cup for consistency.

 Yes.
-Sifted cocoa is lighter — closer to 75–80g per cup.
-If your recipe specifies sifted, sift before measuring (not after).
+Sifted cocoa traps air and is lighter — closer to 75–80 g per cup.
+If a recipe specifies sifted, sift before measuring, not after, or the cup will hold less cocoa than intended.